-The existing equity owners cannot retain any ownership or other property on account since they must comply with the par condicio creditorum principle, and must respect the order of priority of claims established in the Insolvency Decree.
+The existing equity owners cannot retain any ownership or other property on account since they must comply with the par conditio creditorum principle and must respect the order of priority of claims established in the Insolvency Decree.

 However, they may only retain ownership of those claims that have special privilege.